Create a Dashboard

 Set options for objects

-Click the object container to select it.
+Click the object to select it.
 Then click the arrow in the upper corner to open the shortcut menu.
 (The menu options vary depending on the object.)

 - In the upper corner of the object, click the object menu, and choose Edit Button.